3P's lessons plans

 Students of all ages like the camera.
 Use the camera to have the children name each verb as you pass the picture, you can make the strip as long as you want.

+Writing / Sentence Practice.
 I also included the photo clip art, children either draw the verb, look them up in magazines and cut them or simply cut them from the small cards here.
-They can also write the verb or write complete sentences.
+They can also write the verb or write complete sentence in the simple present tense using the verbs.

 They can make a photo album using their own pictures and write sentences under each photo.